 Bear Hybrid’s best features

 - The Bear Hybrid mattress provides the support of a spring mattress with the plush feel of a pillowtop bed.

 - The cover uses a Celliant material, which is supposed to help improve your sleep quality, among other health benefits.

 - Bear Hybrid has one of the most difficult certifications to get for a bed in terms of environmental safety certifications, the GREENGUARD Gold Certified by the UL, on top of the more common CertiPUR-US.

 The Avocado Green Mattress is the most sought-after natural/organic mattress online.
 It’s supportive, comfortable, and constructed with high-quality materials.

-Avocado is a natural and organic bed-in-a-box with pocketed coils as its support system and certified organic Dunlop latex for an extra bouncy and supportive feel.
+Avocado is the perfect mattress for anyone who wants a top-rated natural and organic mattress-in-a-box.
+It’s made with pocketed coils as its support system and certified organic Dunlop latex for an extra bouncy and supportive feel.

 Overall, Avocado is a firm bed, better suited for back and stomach sleepers.
 That said, you have the option to add a pillow top.
 It does increase the price of the mattress but also makes the bed a little softer—about a “medium-firm.”

 As such, it will work for back, stomach, and combo sleepers, but we wouldn’t consider it the best option for petite side sleepers.
 All in all, we think it’s a very comfortable mattress-in-a-box.